QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 	C:\Users\your-username\Documents\Carl Zeiss\ZEN\Documents\Macros

 to make the macro available.
 If you do not have Microsoft Office installed on your computer, copy the VBA file called "Power-Measurement-without-Office.lvb" in the same directory.
-If desiredUser is "all users" the macro will be available for all windows users
+If desiredUser is set to "all users" the macro will be available for all windows users

 ## 2.2 Python interpreter
 The Zen macro connects to a python interpreter and invokes the